nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Saving the data

-PB3 data are saved in the hard disk automatically after any command that changes the data.
+ProfBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-PB3 data is saved as a JSON file `[JAR file location]/data/profbook.json`.
+ProfBook data is saved as a JSON file `[JAR file location]/data/profbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**